vchekan/kafka4rust/README.md

 - [ ] Validate that BytesMut has always enough reserve bytes.
 Or switch to Vec?
 - [ ] Make sure that command send anr response are corresponding even in parallel scenario.
 - [ ] Producer sent message size limit
 - [ ] Evaluate `select!` usage for cancellation safety: https://tomaka.medium.com/a-look-back-at-asynchronous-rust-d54d63934a1c
+- [ ] Use crossbeam::epoch::Pointable to store list of known brokers and metadata.
+Allows for lock-free walks over brokers.

 ## Techniques
 * Try parallel-streams